fubar2/piloadcell/README.md

 * Similarly, the code to manage readings allows the hx711 to sleep most of the time to minimise on board thermal effects.
 Seems also to improve stability a lot.

-* Getting matplotlib to plot a pandas timestamp on the x axis was a frustrating exercise - at least partly because I'm using the raspbian versions of everything to make the project easier to test.
+* Getting matplotlib to plot a pandas UTC timestamp *as local time* on the x axis was a frustrating exercise - at least partly because
+I'm using the raspbian versions of everything to make the project easier to test so they are not the latest and not always quite the way the current documentation suggests.
+Whatever, finally figured it out....